status-im/status-mobile/doc/DEPENDENCIES.md

 ## "react-native-shake": "^3.3.1"

 used to send email to support when phone is shaked
+## "react-native-splash-screen": "^3.2.0"

+used to make static splash screen during initial loading for iOS
 ## "react-native-lottie-splash-screen": "^1.0.1"

-used to make splash screen with lottie animation during initial loading
+used to make splash screen with lottie animation during initial loading for android

 ## "react-native-status-keycard": "^2.5.7"